-Objective 1 A variety of housing options are permitted and positively integrated in all neighbourhoods
+AH4.
+A variety of housing options are permitted and positively integrated in all neighbourhoods

-AH 1 Support higher housing densities, including amending the Zoning Bylaw to permit two dwelling units per single residential lot, in all residential land use designations, as described in the Managing Growth Policy section of this Plan, and in accordance with protection of Environmentally Sensitive Areas policies.
-AH 2 Amend the Zoning Bylaw to reduce minimum lot size requirements and establish maximum lot size requirements in the Urban Residential designation to support densification of existing and future neighbourhoods.
-In the establishment of lot sizes, ensure that the ability to accommodate a second dwelling unit is considered, and that wherever Environmentally Sensitive Areas are present, their protection shall take precedence.
-AH 3 Consider maximum lot sizes within Neighbourhood and Town Centres to promote intensification of uses.
-AH 4 Require that a diversity of housing types and unit sizes be provided in new rezoning applications for subdivisions .
-Ensure that development of multi-residential units occur in early phases of the subdivision .
-AH 5 Require a minimum of 10% of new residential units be universally accessible in multi-residential rezoning applications. 🛱 AH 6 Encourage the provision of 3+ bedroom units as part of a mix of unit types in new multi- residential buildings to create more housing choices for families. 🛱

-- AH 7 Support amendments to the National Building Code and BC Building Code to facilitate the development of various sizes and types of housing. - AH 8 Engage with and educate residents on the value of diversity of housing types distributed throughout Courtenay.
+AH 10 Support higher housing densities, including amending the Zoning Bylaw to permit two dwelling units per single residential lot, in all residential land use designations, as described in the Managing Growth Policy section of this Plan.
+AH 11 Amend the Zoning Bylaw to reduce minimum lot size requirements in the urban residential designation to support densification of existing and future neighbourhoods.
+Consider maximum lot sizes within neighbourhood and town centres to promote intensification of uses.
+AH 12 Require that a diversity of housing types and unit sizes be provided in new residential subdivisions and rezoning applications.
+AH 13 Encourage the provision of 3+ bedroom units in new multi-residential buildings to create more housing choices for families.
+AH 14 Support amendments to the National Building Code and BC Building Code to facilitate the development of various sizes of housing.
+AH 15 Engage with and educate residents on the value of diversity of housing types distributed throughout Courtenay. \checkmark AH 16 Require a minimum of 10% of new residential units be universally accessible in multi-residential rezoning applications.

-Objective 2 No net loss of rental housing
+AH5.
+No net loss of rental housing

-- AH 9 Do not permit the conversion of existing occupied multi-residential rental buildings to strata ownership until, and only when, the vacancy rate as report by CMHC exceeds 3% for a period of at least 12 months. - AH 10 Implement Residential Rental Tenure Zoning to protect existing and proposed rental housing stock. - AH 11 When properties with existing purpose-built rental, co-op, and mobile home units are redeveloped or renovated, require development applicants to propose a strategy to accommodate displaced tenants, guided by options identified in the Courtenay Affordable Housing Strategy Options Study. - AH 12 Ensure short-term rental accommodation limits impact on the long-term rental housing supply.
-Explore options such as requiring owner occupation of short-term rental accommodations and business licenses.
+- AH 17 Do not permit the conversion of existing occupied multi-residential rental buildings to strata ownership. - AH 18 Implement Residential Rental Tenure Zoning to protect existing and proposed rental housing stock. - When properties with existing purpose-built rental, co-op, and mobile home units are redeveloped or renovated, require development applicants to propose a strategy to accommodate displaced tenants, guided by options identified in the Affordable Housing Strategy. - AH 20 Ensure short-term rental accommodation limits impact on the long-term rental housing supply.